IQGeo/utils-devrel-samples/Documents/Platform/Basemap_Customization_Mapbox/Mapbox_Basemap_Customization.md

 &#8291;
 &#8291;

-In the main Javascript page of the custom application, add the following two lines near the top of your script:
+In the custom application's configuration file, add the following two lines near the top of your script:

 &#8291;